aipachakutiqwan/feddit/README.md

 }
  ```

-- It is possible to modify the API request query for filter comments by a specific time range.
+- It is possible to modify the API request query to filter comments by a specific time range.
 Use the below command to test this feature.

  ```console
  python test/integration/predict_sentiment_2.py